Looking at Model Debiasing through the Lens of Anomaly Detection: Experiments

 \subsection{Ablation Studies}

 In this section, we report ablation studies to evaluate the impact of our design choices on the proposed methodology.
-Additional analyses can be found in the Supplementary.

-\textbf{Bias identification method.} To further support the effectiveness of our anomaly detection-based bias identification procedure, we perform an ablation study on our bias identification method.
+Additional analyses can be found in the Supplementary.\\ \textbf{Bias identification method.} To further support the effectiveness of our anomaly detection-based bias identification procedure, we perform an ablation study on our bias identification method.
 Specifically, we run our debiasing step using bias-aligned and bias-conflicting predictions obtained with the original implementation of JTT \cite{JTT}.
 The last entry of Table \ref{tab:results-comparison-real} summarizes the obtained results.
 On three runs, we obtain an average decrease in the debiased model performance corresponding to $1.63\%$ and $7.20\%$ for the Conflicting accuracy in Waterbirds and BFFHQ, respectively, and $6.58\%$ in Average accuracy for BAR.
-The obtained results further support the impact of the anomaly detection method for identifying bias in the performance of the final debiased model.

-\textbf{Anomaly detection algorithm.} To show the soundness of the proposed approach regardless of the anomaly detection method adopted, we perform several tests by using other readily available anomaly detectors, on the Corrupted CIFAR-10 dataset (with $\rho = 0.950$).
+The obtained results further support the impact of the anomaly detection method for identifying bias in the performance of the final debiased model.\\ \textbf{Anomaly detection algorithm.} To show the soundness of the proposed approach regardless of the anomaly detection method adopted, we perform several tests by using other readily available anomaly detectors, on the Corrupted CIFAR-10 dataset (with $\rho = 0.950$).
 Specifically, we consider the \textit{Local Outlier Factor} (LOF) \cite{lof}, the \textit{Isolation Forest} (IFO) \cite{ifo}, and the \textit{Robust Covariance Estimator} (COV) \cite{ROBUST}.
 Table \ref{tab:ablation-adec} reports the average accuracy on Corrupted CIFAR-10 with $\rho = 0.950$.
 OCSVM is indeed the best option among the considered ones.
 However, the obtained results confirm that changing the detector has only a modest impact on the results, demonstrating that the intuition regarding bias-conflicting samples as anomalies does not indeed depend on our specific design choice of the anomaly detection method.